-You can also contact Embrace Oregon here to get hooked up with a local foster family in the Portland Metro area.
+You can also contact Every Child here if you’re in Oregon to get hooked up with a local foster family.

 Want to have a transformative impact beyond serving foster families?

-As Embrace Oregon frequently says, “DHS Child Welfare cannot simply snap their fingers, wave a magic wand and make families appear for vulnerable children.
+As Every Child frequently says, “DHS Child Welfare cannot simply snap their fingers, wave a magic wand and make families appear for vulnerable children.
 Families come from our community.
 They come from our churches, our schools, our neighborhoods.”

-If you’re even just remotely interested in thinking about perhaps exploring foster care, contact Embrace Oregon.
+If you’re even just remotely interested in thinking about perhaps exploring foster care and you live in Oregon, contact Every Child.
 This is the best way to make sure you don’t fall through the cracks of the enormous DHS system.

 I know.
 It’s hard to admit that we can’t handle it all.
 And there are times that it feels like we’re okay, so we pass on an offer to help.
 But let’s be honest, if you keep saying “no,” the offers will stop and you’ll be up a creek when things in your house go south.
 So, say “yes” to the offers, even if it seems like it will be easier to just do it yourself.